By Priority — Quick Answer

 • Kibale Forest: Chimpanzee trekking.
 Best for primate-focused visits.

 Price transparency is rare in African safari marketing.
-Most "best of" editorial content avoids pricing entirely or uses meaningless $-$$$$ symbols.
-Below are real pricing bands across the 8 destinations, at three tiers (budget, mid-range, luxury), in 2026 shoulder season.
+Most "best of" editorial avoids pricing entirely or hides behind $-$$$$ symbols.
+The bands below are real numbers across 8 destinations at three tiers (budget, mid-range, luxury), in 2026 shoulder season.
 Peak season adds 15–25%.
 Green season runs 15–25% below shoulder.
-Private luxury concessions and ultra-luxury trips can exceed the stated upper bounds significantly.
+Private luxury concessions and ultra-luxury trips can exceed the upper bounds significantly.

 DestinationBudget (pp)Mid-range (pp)Luxury (pp)Notes